WordPress/gutenberg/packages/editor/src/components/rich-text/README.md

 ## RichText.Content

-The usage of `RichText.Content` is recommended in the `save` function of your blocks to save rich text content.
+`RichText.Content` should be used in the `save` function of your block to correctly save rich text content.

 ## Example